Skip navigation

 • Trigger points (areas where even a slight touch triggers pain)

 You may also need to see a dentist if the pain is in your face or jaw.
-A dental exam can rule out dental disorders that may cause facial pain (such as a tooth abscess).
+A dental exam can check for dental disorders that may cause facial pain (such as a tooth abscess).

-Other symptoms (such as redness or swelling) may help rule out conditions such as infections, bone fractures, or rheumatoid arthritis.
+Other symptoms (such as redness or swelling) may indicate other conditions such as infections, bone fractures, or rheumatoid arthritis.

 There are no specific tests for neuralgia.
 But, the following tests may be done to find the cause of the pain: